hugues31/coinnect/README.md

 and safe.
 Ideally, use the raw API when the Coinnect API could not retrieve the data/perform the action you want.

+**NOTE:** A new version with Futures support is coming as soon as async-await syntax will be stabilized !

 **WARNING:**  This library is highly experimental at the moment.
 Please do not invest what you can't afford to lose.
 This is a personal project, I cannot be held responsible for the library malfunction, which can lead to a loss of money.